TheThingsIndustries/lorawan-stack-docs/doc/content/devices/atecc608a/claim.md

 title: "Claim"
 description: ""
 weight: 1
-distributions: ["Enterprise", "Cloud"]
 aliases:
-  - "/devices/claim-atecc608a"
+  - /devices/claim-atecc608a
 ---

-This guide helps device makers to claim Microchip ATECC608A/B secure elements on The Things Join Server.
+This guide helps device makers to claim Microchip ATECC608 secure elements on The Things Join Server.

 <!--more-->